Machine Learning to assess astrophysical origin of gravitational waves triggers: Random Forest Algorithm and Training Procedure

 To be effective, machine learning algorithms of this kind require a large volume of data.
 However, since only a few tens of gravitational-wave events are expected during a typical observing run, we cannot rely solely on real astrophysical signals.
 Therefore, synthetic injections are used to assess the pipeline sensitivities.
-These injections consist of software-generated waveform, corresponding to model-predicted gravitational-wave signals, which are directly 'injected' into the detector data stream.
+These injections consist of software-generated waveforms, corresponding to model-predicted gravitational-wave signals, which are directly 'injected' into the detector data stream.
 When the MBTA pipeline analyzes the data, it possibly produces trigger at the injection time, which is labeled as signal.
 This procedure enables the construction of a statistically robust set of signal-class triggers.
 By injecting a sufficiently large number of simulated events, we can train the Random Forest to distinguish noise-induced artifacts (glitches) from genuine signal-like events.
 The expectation is that, once trained, the classifier will recognize the characteristic features of real signals and assign them high signal-like scores, while down-ranking glitchy events.
 The injections used in this study are those performed during the O3 observing campaign, and are drawn from a population model designed to approximate the expected distribution of true astrophysical sources, as described in \cite{gwtc2, gwtc3}.
+In particular, the BBH injections have been produced considering a truncated power law for $m_1$, spanning $m_{1, \mathrm{min}} = 2M_\odot$ and $m_{1, \mathrm{max}} = 100M_\odot$ considering $m_2 < m_1$.
+The injections were generated using the approximant\texttt{SEOBNRv4PHMpseudoFourPN} \cite{PhysRevD.102.044055}.
+Also, spins have been considered isotropically distributed with max value of $0.998$.
+For BNS systems the masses are uniformly distributed within range $m \in [1, 2.5]M_\odot$.
+Similarly, the spins follow the same distribution rule with a maximum allowed spin of $0.4$.
+The approximant used is \texttt{IMRPhenomPv2} \cite{PhysRevD.93.044006}.
+The NSBH systems are obtained considering uniform distribution for masses and spins.
+The component masses are in ranges $m_1 \in [1, 2.5]M_\odot$ and $m_2 \in [2.5, 60]M_\odot$, the spins have maximum values of $0.4$ and $0.998$ respectively.
+The approximant considered is \texttt{IMRPhenomPv2} \cite{PhysRevD.93.044006}